 The Addictive Nature of Anger

-Very often drinking, smoking, eating, or using drugs is a way for us to either release our anger by saying what we otherwise cannot say or to temporarily ease the anger.
+Very often drinking, smoking, eating, or using drugs is a way to either release anger by saying what we otherwise cannot say or to temporarily ease the anger.
 The issue with this, however, is that the anger can either be expressed dysfunctionally, or as rage, or it gets packed in and grows into resentment.
 Either way, relational and physical tensions rise, only to increase our anger even more.

 Angry?
 MOVE that body!